omerwe/polyfun/README.md

 If rpy2 or Ckmeans.1d.dp are not installed, PolyFun will fallback to suboptimal clustering via scikit-learn.

 We recommend running PolyFun via the [Anaconda Python distribution](https://www.anaconda.com/download/).
-In Anaconda, you can install all the packages with the command "conda install \<package_name\>".
+In Anaconda, you can install all the Python packages with the command "conda install \<package_name\>".
 Alternatively, the Python packages can be installed with the command "pip install --user \<package_name\>".

 Once all the prerequisite packages are installed, you can install PolyFun on a git-enabled machine by typing:
 ```